univention/ucsschool-kelvin-rest-api/doc/docs/resource-users.rst

     "school", "string", "School (OU) the user belongs to.
 A URL in the ``schools`` resource.", "required for creation when ``schools`` is not set"
     "schools", "list", "List of schools (OUs) the user belongs to.
 A list of URLs in the ``schools`` resource.", "required for creation when ``school`` is not set"
     "school_classes", "nested object", "School classes the user is a member of.
 A mapping from school names to class names, for example: ``{'"'school1'"': ['"'class1'"', '"'class2'"'], '"'school2'"': ['"'class3'"']}``.", "The schools must also be listed (as URLs) in the ``schools`` attribute."
+    "workgroups", "nested object", "Workgroups the user is a member of.
+A mapping from school names to workgroup names, for example: ``{'"'school1'"': ['"'wg1'"', '"'wg2'"'], '"'school2'"': ['"'wg3'"']}``.", "The schools must also be listed (as URLs) in the ``schools`` attribute."
     "record_uid", "string", "Unique identifier of the user in the upstream database the user was imported from.
 Used in combination with ``source_uid`` by the UCS\@school import to uniquely identify users in both LDAP and upstream databases.", "changing is strongly discouraged"
     "source_uid", "string", "Identifier of the upstream database the user was imported from.
 Defaults to ``Kelvin`` if unset.", "changing is strongly discouraged"
     "ucsschool_roles", "list", "List of roles the user has in to each school.
 Format is ``ROLE:CONTEXT_TYPE:CONTEXT``, for example: ``['"'teacher:school:gym1'"', '"'school_admin:school:school2'"']``.", "auto-managed by system, setting and changing discouraged"